 Larry “Chip” Hester, a longtime college football coach with head coaching experience, took over as N.C.
 A&T’s wide receivers coach in 2014.
 He earned additional duties in 2015 when he also took over the Aggies offensive coordinator responsibilities.

+N.C.
+A&T’s offense took off under Hester in 2016 when they ranked No. 1 in the Mid-Eastern Athletic Conference in ranked No. 1 in the MEAC in 3rd down conversion, total first downs, rushing offense, scoring offense, fewest tackles for loss allowed, fewest sacks allowed and total offense.
+Nationally, the Aggies ranked 11th in scoring offense, 26th in rushing offense and 39th in total offense in 2016.
 In his first season as offensive coordinator, the Aggies had the No. 1 rushing offense in the MEAC and the 28th-best rushing offense in the nation.
 The Aggies also had the No. 2 scoring offense in the MEAC and they ranked 30th in the nation.
-The offense scored 78 percent of the time they were in the red zone.
+The offense scored 78 percent of the time when they were in the red zone.

 For three of his years as an assistant, he was a part of the South Atlantic Conference Coaching Staff of the Year.
 The Indians won back-to-back conference titles in 2000 and 2001 and qualified for the playoffs from 1999-2002, advancing to the semifinals in 2001.

 As a rookie head coach in 2002 he led the Indians to the SAC title and an NCAA playoff berth.
 The Indians were also a playoff team in 2003 after winning the conference.
 Four seasons later, Hester was named SAC and AFCA Region Coach of the Year after guiding the Indians to an 11-2 mark, a league championship and a berth in the playoffs for the fourth straight year.